 No, Heroes & Generals is solely developed as an online game.

 In due time, it will.
 The Campaign with it’s Assault Teams will have added Clan-features at some point.
 We have an IRC based chat system, so you can make private chat channels, that you can password protect if you so desire, to gather all of your friends.
+It’s also possible to open a large message group with your friends.
 We also have a friends system in place and mutual friends can queue for each others missions.

 Yup – Go to our YouTube Channel: http://www.youtube.com/HeroesandGenerals